Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: The Photosphere of a Homologous Expanding Medium

 However, if the ejecta has an initial radius of $R_0$, then time $t$ in Equation \ref{eqn:rphot} gets replaced with $t + R_0/v_{\rm out}$, and both $t_{\rm phot, peak}$ and $t_{\rm neb}$ become smaller by $R_0/v_{\rm out}$, thus, the ratio between them becomes

 Thus, an extended progenitor on the order of $R_0 = v_{\rm out}t_{\rm phot, peak(R_0 = 0)}$ can have a high enough ratio to be consistent with observations.
-However, for AT 2024wpp, this radius is $\gtrsim 10^{15}$ cm, which rules out stars without extended, dense CSM expanding homologously with the ejecta.
+However, for AT 2024wpp, this radius is $\gtrsim 10^{15}$ cm, which rules out any known type of progenitor star.

 \bsp